Content marketers love to toss around buzzwords.

 SEO content is content written with the intent of ranking on a search engine like Google.
 SEO stands for “search engine optimization.”

-There are certain elements such as keywords, site structure and copywriting that search engines look at to determine if a piece of content fits what the searcher is looking for.
+Search engines look at certain elements, such as keywords, site structure, and copywriting, to determine if a piece of content fits what the searcher is looking for.
 If your content isn’t properly optimized, the search engine won’t rank your content in the top results.

-Google’s ranking algorithm has changed over the years, but website content is a consistent factor.
-When looking at the impact of content as a ranking factor, a study by Moz weighted page-level keywords and content features at 15 percent importance and a more recent study weighted on-site content as 18-21 percent importance.
+Google’s ranking algorithm has changed over the years, but the quality of website content is a consistent factor.
+When looking at the impact of content as a ranking factor, a study by Moz weighted page-level keywords and content features at 15% importance, and a more recent update weighted on-site content at 21% importance.
 So, while a website’s technical structure should be optimized for SEO, creating well-structured content is also key.

-There are many reasons to create content.
-Some posts may be used to boost your credibility in the industry while others are used to build links to your website.
-SEO content does a little of both, and can significantly increase your website traffic along the way.
+There are many reasons why content creation is helpful for businesses.
+You may use some posts to boost your credibility in the industry, while others can build links to your website.
+SEO content does a little of both and can significantly increase your website traffic along the way.

 Boosts Organic Traffic